Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 580 3GB should perform quite a bit faster than the Radeon HD 5830 in general. (explain)
+Memory BandwidthThe GeForce GTX 580 3GB should in theory be a lot faster than the Radeon HD 5830 overall. (explain)

-Texel RateThe GeForce GTX 580 3GB should be a small bit (about 10%) better at texture filtering than the Radeon HD 5830. (explain)
+Texel RateThe GeForce GTX 580 3GB is just a bit (approximately 10%) more effective at anisotropic filtering than the Radeon HD 5830. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison